alexfernandez/testing/README.md

 #### testing.check(error, [message], [callback])

-Not a real assertion, but works as the opposite of one.
+Check there are no errors.
-If there is an error, count as a failure.
+Almost the exact opposite of an assertion: if there is an error, count as a failure.
 Otherwise, do nothing.

-Has a big advantage over the following code:
+Similar to over the following code:

     testing.assert(!error, 'There should be no errors', callback);

-in that it shows the actual error message should there be one.
+But with the advantage that it shows the actual error message should there be one.

 ### Showing results